syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/Advanced-Filtering.md

 ---

-# Advanced Filtering & Sorting
+# Advanced Filtering and Sorting

 It allows to filter and sort the field members in PivotClient.